Mercedes Moné: Raw Women's Champion (2016–2017)

 After being drafted to the Raw brand as part of the 2016 WWE draft on July 19, 2016, Banks made her first appearance for the brand on July 25, where she defeated Charlotte to win the WWE Women's Championship for the first time.
 On August 21 at SummerSlam, Banks dropped the championship back to Charlotte, ending her reign at 27 days.
 Around that time, the title was renamed the Raw Women's Championship following the creation of the SmackDown Women's Championship.
 On September 25, Charlotte successfully retained the championship against Banks and Bayley in a triple threat match at Clash of Champions.
 Banks was granted a one-on-one rematch on the October 3 episode of Raw, where she defeated Charlotte in the main event to capture her second Raw Women's Championship.
 Banks challenged Charlotte to compete for the championship in the first ever women's Hell in a Cell match at the titular Hell in a Cell pay-per-view event on October 30, which was then announced as the main event, making it the first time women had received the last match of a pay-per-view card in WWE.
 At the event, Charlotte defeated Banks, again ending her reign at 27 days.
 A few weeks later, on November 20, Banks was part of Raw's women's team for Survivor Series, during which she was eliminated by Natalya, but Team Raw was ultimately victorious.
 On the November 28 episode of Raw, after invoking her rematch clause a week prior, Banks defeated Charlotte in a falls count anywhere match to win the Raw Women's Championship for the record-tying third time.
 A 30-minute iron man match between the two took place at Roadblock: End of the Line on December 18, which resulted in a 2–2 draw, but Banks lost to Flair 3–2 in sudden death overtime.
 With the loss, the feud between the two ended, since it was stipulated that Banks could not invoke her rematch clause if she lost.
 On the February 13 episode of Raw, Banks helped Bayley defeat Flair to win the Raw Women's Championship.
 At WrestleMania 33, Banks participated in a fatal four-way elimination match for the title, where Bayley retained the championship.

-Months later, Banks faced Alexa Bliss for the Raw Women's Championship.
+Months later, after winning the first-ever women's Gauntlet Match, Banks faced Alexa Bliss for the Raw Women's Championship.
 Bliss retained the title at Great Balls of Fire, but Banks won it at SummerSlam.
 Eight days later, Banks dropped the title back to Bliss on Raw.
 At No Mercy on September 24, Banks received her rematch for the title as she took part in a fatal five-way match which was won by Bliss.